Back to jobs

 Identify:

-• Work with LLR’s Market Development and Investment teams to identify target companies through online sources
+• Work with LLR's investment team to identify target companies through online sources

 • Procure company data to accurately profile prospects